I went on a pilgrimage to the sacred site!

 It is quite picturesque at twilight ♪

-Hyugazaka, which runs east from Azabu-dori, is a road with a sidewalk and is quite busy with vehicular traffic.
-The signpost indicating the name of the slope reads, "In the early Edo period, the residence of Mori Hyuganokami of the Tokuyama Domain was located on the south side.
-It was also called Sodeburi-zaka.
+Hyugazaka, which rises east from Azabu-dori, is a road with a sidewalk and sees a fair amount of vehicular traffic.
+The signpost listing the name of the slope reads, "In the early Edo period, the residence of Mori Hyuganokami of the Tokuyama domain was located on the south side.
+It was also called Sodefuri-zaka.
 The origin is unknown.
 It was also mistakenly called Hinata-zaka."

-I'm a Sakamichi fan, so for now I'll go there~uuuuu
+I'm a Sakamichi fan, so I'll just go for it~uuuuuuu

 What was it called, Hyuugasaka?